 SEIPID Workflow

-SEIPID operates through a structured verification and issuance process designed to ensure accountability and consistency in identifier assignment.
+SEIPID operates through a structured registration, review, and issuance workflow designed to support accountability, consistency, and traceability in identifier assignment.

 Step 1 — User Account Registration